ZacharyPax/WatchtowerStack/README.md

    - Bathsheba: An Ubuntu Server installation that does LAN infrastructure monitoring and uptime calculations.

    - Peter: An Ubuntu Server installation that scrapes SNMP data from network devices with LibreNMS.

+   - Jezebel: A Kali Linux installation running OpenVAS for vulnerability detection.

 ### Watchtower Stack 2.1.1 Data Flow (Excludes Peter)